Pacific Harbour, Fiji: What to pack, what to wear, and when to go [2023]

 • Luggage scale to avoid fees

-A plug adapter that supports outlet types I. Ensure that you choose the right type.
-The vast majority of adapters for sale now are simply plug changers and require your electronics to adjust the voltage themselves.
-If your devices can't do that they could get fried.
-This one works in most areas.
+A plug adapter that supports outlet types I. It's important that you choose the right type.
+The majority of adapters currently available are simply plug changers and require your devices to adjust the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should be appropriate for most countries.

 • Power bank for devices